 04Getting Your First Professional Pharmacy Job

-After earning your degree and getting your license, it will be time to find your first professional pharmacy job.
+After earning a PharmD degree and getting licensed, it will be time to find your first professional pharmacy job.
 What qualities will prospective employers will be looking for in job candidates?
-While they will vary from employer to employer, here are specifications excerpted from job announcements found in job announcements on Indeed.com:
+While they will vary from employer to employer, here are specifications from job announcements on Indeed.com:

 - "Serve as patient advocate ..."

 - "Excellent verbal and written communications skills and computer proficiency are essential"